 Language and Teaching

-WHGGS follows the accredited national curriculum, preparing the young students for GCSE (OCR Board) qualifications, which develops the skills of reading, writing, listening and speaking the Gujarati language.
-OCR Vocabulary
+WHGGS follows the accredited national curriculum, preparing the young students for GCSE qualifications, which develops the skills of reading, writing, listening and speaking the Gujarati language.

 These areas cover such topics as: everyday activities, personal and social life, the world around us, the world of work and the international world.

-Each class has its own Scheme of Works.
+Each class has its own Scheme of Work.
 Weekly lesson plans covering individual topics are prepared.
-The topics all build to the GCSE syllabus and can be viewed for each class.
+The topics all build to the GCSE syllabus.

 At present, we cater for students with an average class size of 10-12 students to 1 teacher.
 The younger classes have assistance which support the teachers in ensuring the children are catered for, this enables students of all abilities to get personal and tailored learning.

 The following are the allocated class names.

 Students will be tested at the end of each term, allowing the teachers to gauge progress.

 At the end of each school year the students will sit end of year assessment to review their progress so as to allow the Teachers to assess progress of the students/classes.